pmarton/symbio/README.md

 symbio | eat better together
 ============================

-symbio is a simple collaborative food ordering system written in Ruby on Rails.
+symbio is a simple collaborative food ordering system written in Ruby on Rails!

 It is [licensed under the MIT License](LICENSE).